movementkitchen/website/src/pages/courses-workshops/index.md

 Week 1: Workshop: The “Bones" of Your Belly - Why you need to stop pulling the belly in right now Week 2: Workshop: How Much of You Does Really Move When You Move? - The positioning of your bones as the foundation of your core strength
-Week 3: Exercise class: Strength = Well Distributed Mobility - Restore mobility in undermoved places Week 4: Workshop: Balance - Your feet, legs and the hips as the pillars of the core - foot dexterity gym and obstacle course Week 5: Exercise class: Crawling - Improve torso mechanics and your strength to weight ratio Week 6: Outdoor exercise class: Hanging and Tree Running
+Week 3: Exercise class: Strength = Well Distributed Mobility - Restore mobility in undermoved places Week 4: Workshop: Balance - Your feet, legs and the hips as the pillars of the core - Foot dexterity gym and obstacle course Week 5: Exercise class: Crawling - Improve torso mechanics and your strength to weight ratio Week 6: Outdoor exercise class: Hanging and Tree Running